When Professor Not Responding To Email | Editor World

 For graduate students, you may try to schedule weekly meetings with your professor to continuously get feedback on your thesis.
 This gives a clear deadline for you both to follow, which can help improve problems with communication.
 If all else fails, you may want to request a change in professor or bring it up with the chair of your department or graduate chair.
 While this isn’t a favorable option, it may be necessary if your professor still won’t communicate with you.

-How Editor World Can Help with Your Thesis Instead
+How Editor World Can Help with Your Thesis

 If you are struggling to get help from your professor with your assignment or thesis, there are other resources available.
-Editor World offers academic editing services to help you edit your thesis, research papers, or essays for grammar and typos.
+Editor World offers academic editing services and rewriting/paraphrasing services to help you edit your thesis, research papers, or essays for grammar and typos.
 These services also include suggestions for improving your writing, such as pointing out places that need more clarification or places where your writing doesn’t flow well.
 This can help you complete your thesis or assignment when you aren’t getting this support from your professor.

-Try Our Academic Editing Services
+Try Our Thesis Editing Services